Mishra173/E-Commerce-Sale-Analysis-With-Customer-Insights/README.md

 ##  Project Overview

-This project presents an end-to-end analysis of e-commerce sales data to uncover revenue trends, customer behavior, and regional performance.
+This project presents an end-to-end analysis of e-commerce sales data to uncover revenue trends, regional performance.

 The workflow includes:
 - Data Cleaning & Exploratory Data Analysis (EDA) using Python